xjtu-omics/ANNEVO/v2.0/README.md

 | ANNEVO v2 |    89.2    |  73.2   |  99.6 |

 ### Performance on *Plant —— Arabidopsis_thaliana and Zea_mays*
-Note: The training of the plant model has not yet been fully completed, which means that the current performance is far from optimal.
-Before the training is fully completed, we will update the model and the corresponding performance once a day.
 #### Arabidopsis_thaliana
 | Model     | NT(CDS)-F1 | gene-F1 | BUSCO |
 |:----------|:----------:|:-------:|------:|